karoliinaparnanen/karoliinaparnanen-Transcoding-Industrial-Music/README.md

 ## Transcoding Tool
 On the transcoding tool I focused on the part of transformation.
 What would happen to the original sounds if they were fed into an artificial intelligence algorithm that would try to recreate the samples based on the industrial music material.

-### Sample VAE - A multi-pupose tool for sound design and music production
+### Description: Sample VAE - A multi-pupose tool for sound design and music production
-For my transcoding tool I found a deep learning-based tool made originally by Max Frenzel.
+A deep learning-based tool made originally by Max Frenzel.
 The original documentation can be found on his [GitHub page](https://github.com/maxfrenzel/SampleVAE).
 The tool allows for various types of new sample generation, as well as sound classification, and searching for similar samples in an existing sample library.
-The coding language used is Python, and the scripting is executed via Terminal.
 The deep learning part is implemented in TensorFlow and consists mainly of a Variational Autoencoder (VAE) with Inverse Autoregressive Flows (IAF) and an optional classifier network on top of the VAE's encoder's hidden state.
 You can read further [about the SampleVAE method in this article.](https://towardsdatascience.com/samplevae-a-multi-purpose-ai-tool-for-music-producers-and-sound-designers-e966c7562f22?source=friends_link&sk=588d13c6080568aca63f98e4d3835c87)

+### Aims
+With this tool I wanted to embody the spirit of industrial music by taking the tools of music and noise creating into my own hands by producing sounds created by the algorithm.
+I wanted to see how a relatively simple artificial intelligence algorithm transforms the original source material.
+How much will the samples differ from one another?
+Will it be able to produce more than mere noise?

+### Methods
+- Coding language Python
+- Platform Terminal
+- Required libraries and plugins to be installed via Terminal:
+    - joblib==0.13.2
+    - scipy==1.3.1
+    - tqdm==4.31.1
+    - librosa==0.7.1
+    - tensorflow==1.13.2
+    - numpy==1.16.4
+    - matplotlib==3.1.1
+    - scikit_learn==0.21.3

 The following instructions follow the original guidance of Max Frenzel, with some additions that I found helpful myself when using the code.

-### Making a dataset for training
+#### Making a dataset for training
 Use the `make_dataset.py` script to generate a new dataset for trainig.
 The main parameters are `data_dir` and `dataset_name`.
 The former is a directory (or multiple directories) in which to look for samples (files ending in .wav, .aiff, or .mp3; only need to specify root directory, the script looks into all sub directories).
 The latter should a unique name for this dataset.
 For example, to search for files in the directories `/Users/Shared/Decoded Forms Library/Samples` and `/Users/Shared/Maschine 2 Library`, and create the dataset called `NativeInstruments`, run the command